-The military in Burkina Faso has taken to the airwaves to declare it now controls the country, confirming that a coup has taken place – just weeks before national elections.
+The military had taken to the airwaves earlier on Thursday to declare it now controlled the country, confirming that a coup has taken place on Wednesday – just weeks before national elections.

-The statement came a day after members of the elite presidential guard unit of the military arrested the transitional president and prime minister.
+The statements came a day after members of the elite presidential guard unit of the military arrested the transitional president and prime minister.

-The communique read by Lieutenant Colonel Mamadou Bamba criticised the electoral code, which blocked members of the ex-president’s party from taking part in the October 11 elections.
+A communique read by Lieutenant Colonel Mamadou Bamba criticised the electoral code, which blocked members of the former president’s party from taking part in the October 11 elections.

-Anyone who supported the ex-president’s bid to amend the
+Anyone who supported the former president’s bid to amend the

 constitution so he could seek another term is also banned from running.

 Bamba on Thursday announced the beginning of a “coherent, fair and equitable process” that would lead to inclusive elections.
 The power grab violates the country’s constitution.

 Burkina Faso was due to hold elections on October 11 that many hoped would strengthen democracy.

 Cynthia Ohayon, West Africa analyst with International Crisis Group (ICG), described the turn of events as “unsurprising”.